"How to Start & Run a B&B", published by How To Books at £12.99, is available as an eBook for £9.99See Offer.

 Hospitality contributes over £115 billion to the UK economy per annum.
 The hospitality industry generated 153,000 new jobs from 2010 to 2012, accounting for 27.7% of all new jobs created in the UK.
 Now responsible for 2.68 million jobs, hospitality is Britain's fourth largest industry.

 Travellers choose to stay for over 50 million guest-nights in British B&Bs.
 The Bed and Breakfast Association exists to represent this vital sector of business, and to inform and support its members.

-Broadcaster and author Gyles Brandreth tweeted about B&B Day to his 27,000 followers:
+Broadcaster and author Gyles Brandreth tweeted about National B&B Week to his 56,000 followers:

 Above: Our Chairman, David Weston, addressing the first International B&B Conference in Shanghai, China, on 20th June 2017.
 A full report on the conference and on B&Bs in China was in the Summer 2017 issue of our member magazine, Bed & Breakfast News.